reactioncommerce/docs/guides/contributing-to-open-commerce.md

 ## Add a Changeset

-Reaction uses [changesets](https://github.com/changesets/changesets) to more intentionally manage versioning.
+Open Commerce uses [changesets](https://github.com/changesets/changesets) to more intentionally manage versioning.
 Changesets allow you to specify which plugins you want bump and how.
 Simply run `npx changeset` and follow the onscreen instructions or read [the documentation](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).
 Changesets don't need to be created if the changes don't require bumping the package version (such as correcting a typo in a README)